 - No scientific basis for a potential therapeutic effect against COVID-19 from pre-clinical studies;

 - No meaningful evidence for clinical activity or clinical efficacy in patients with COVID-19 disease, and;

 - A concerning lack of safety data in the majority of studies.

 We do not believe that the data available support the safety and efficacy of ivermectin beyond the doses and populations indicated in the regulatory agency-approved prescribing information.

 Oh, and we know that cheap medicines do work for COVID-19 in certain cases.
 And they are being used too ...

 Pre-Omicron, the variants (Delta was the worst) attacked the lower respiratory tract (bronchus, alveoli) causing pneumonia.
 Thankfully, Omicron attacks the upper respiratory tract (nose, pharynx, larynx), so pneumonia is not an issue, though long COVID is still a significant risk.

-Dexamethasone is a generic drug that is very cheap, and is administered when a COVID-19 patient transitions from the viral phase (first week) to the early inflammatory phase (2nd week), where it is the immune system that is causing the damage, not the virus itself.
+Dexamethasone is an off-patent, cheap, generic drug that is prescribed when a COVID-19 patient transitions from the viral phase (first week) to the early inflammatory phase (2nd week), where it is the immune system that is causing the damage, not the virus itself.
 The sign to give dexamethasone is reduced blood oxygen which can be measured by an oximeter (the thing that clips on the finger).
 Dexamethasone reduces the inflammation and hopefully patients recover from pneumonia.